embark on a northern safari to Churchill

 If you don’t make it up to Churchill during peak aurora season, there are still many other reasons to visit.
 In fall (generally late October through to early December–depending on the weather) you have the best chance of seeing polar bears up close and personal.

 The bears wait along the shores of Hudson Bay for the ice to freeze so that they can begin their winter-long seal hunt.
 Seals make up the primary diet of the world’s largest land-roving carnivore, and until the ice freezes, the bears hang out in and near Churchill waiting for the hunt to begin.
 A tundra buggy or helicopter ride may give you the opportunity to spot a few bears loafing near the coast in late spring or summer.
 But they spend a good deal of their time sleeping once the weather gets warm and the ice has melted.
+If you’re fortunate, you’ll get the chance to see a polar bear swimming as they try to cool off during the surprisingly warm Manitoba summers.

 The stars of a Churchill summer are the beluga whales.
 Thousands of them come to Hudson Bay to have their young, and are generally in the Churchill area from June through early September.
 These small white whales that resemble dolphins are curious about humans, and will let you get close to them if you are in a small zodiac boat, or snorkelling or diving in a drysuit.
 I remember the time I had my feet dangling over the edge of the zodiac when we were up around the Seal River, and a beluga touched my toes with his nose!
 You may also see caribou, and Arctic hare and fox during a summer visit.